halestar/LaravelDropInCms/README.md

     });

 Once you have these two routes set up, the system is up and running.
 The first thing you should do is login to the admin section of the CMS and create a new site.
 There will be instructions below for how to create your first new site.

+<a id="building"></a>
+## Building your First Site

+You now have your CMS system installed, and you can access the admin section of the CMS.
+Note that if you try to access anything in the front side of the CMS nothing will come up.
+That is because we don't have an active site yet!
+The first step is build one.
+From the admin menu, hit that "Create New Site" button and enter a name for your site and a title that will show up on the window.
+Click create and let it take you to your new site.

+This CMS is not meant to be creative and allow you to do whatever you want.
+If that is something that you're looking for, go to word press or write your own static pages.
+They point of this CMS is to make this structured and logical so that you can push out content fast.

+Evey site has attached to it certain components that make up the total site.
+The componts are:

+- CSS Files: Either files, links or actual css that you write.
+- JS Files: Script files that run javascript code.
+Also, libraries that you can import through links.
+- Headers: A Page Header that appears on the top of every page.
+- Footers: A Page Footer that appears on the bottom of every page.
+- Pages: A list of pages with URLS attached to them that display content.
+- Menus: A menu that displays on top of the site.

+A site can have multiple of these, but only one set to as the "Default".
+The Default takes over if a specific one isn't set on the page.
+The idea is to create a Header, Footer, Menu and link some Css sheets and Js script to make a good site outline, then fill in the content by creating pages.

+Once you have all the things set up, make sure you activate the site.
+This will make your site "live" and you can see the results by heading to the front URL.

+<a id="securing"></a>
+## Securing Your CMS

+<a id="plugins"></a>
+## Plugin System

+<a id="roadmap"></a>
+## Roadmap to 1.0